rweigel/phys260/Enclosed_Charge/README.md

 ----
 ro

 I thought it went really well in my classes and I liked the progression of the problems as is.

-I edited my version to ask for answers in terms of Q in the last step (while keeping it in terms of density in the previous steps).
+**TODO** I edited my version to ask for answers in terms of Q in the last step (while keeping it in terms of density in the previous steps).
 See attached.

-I agree that the idea of doing a cylindrical shape in terms of surface charge density OR linear charge density is confusing to them and requires some discussion, especially because the book problems mostly use linear density.
+**TODO** I agree that the idea of doing a cylindrical shape in terms of surface charge density OR linear charge density is confusing to them and requires some discussion, especially because the book problems mostly use linear density.
 (Personally, I would just stick with surface charge density to avoid the confusion.)
 Not sure what to do about that because it would make it even longer.

 ✓ My only other recommended change is in part 2, Line of Charge, it should be stated as r= L/100, etc, rather than h/100.
 I had a lot of groups that thought r= h/100 meant that h=100r and therefore changed when we changed the radius.
 Putting it in terms of L (the way the others are in terms of the physical radius, R) should help with that.